Realizing Robotic Swimming with Unified Fluid-Robot Multiphysics: RELATED WORKS

-Multiphysics simulators for robotics~\cite{macklin_warp_2022, authors_genesis_2024} have garnered recent interest for simulating a diverse range of scenes beyond classical rigid-body dynamics, such as rigid-soft-body interactions for deformable-object manipulation~\cite{qiao_differentiable_2021} and liquid pouring~\cite{xian_fluidlab_2023}.
-These simulators generally employ methods originating from the graphics and particle-based CFD community~\cite{macklin_unified_2014, hu_moving_2018}, leveraging their parallelizability and visual-rendering capabilities.
-However, due to their Lagrangian (i.e., particle-based) representations, these simulators are tailored towards fluid-transport tasks (e.g., liquid pouring) commonly found in robot manipulation.
+Multiphysics simulators for robotics~\cite{macklinWarpHighperformancePython2022, genesisauthorsGenesisUniversalGenerative2024a} have garnered recent interest for simulating diverse scenes beyond classical rigid-body dynamics, such as rigid-soft-body interactions for deformable-object manipulation~\cite{qiaoDifferentiableSimulationSoft2021} and liquid pouring~\cite{xianFluidLabDifferentiableEnvironment2023}.
+These simulators generally employ methods originating from the graphics and particle-based CFD community~\cite{macklinUnifiedParticlePhysics2014, huMovingLeastSquares2018}, leveraging their parallelizability and visual-rendering capabilities.
+However, due to their Lagrangian (i.e., particle-based) representations, these simulators are tailored towards fluid-transport tasks (e.g., liquid pouring) encountered in robotic manipulation.
 Compared to their Eulerian (grid-based) counterparts, these fluid simulators are currently unable to simulate complex boundary conditions (e.g., free stream) and become intractable when the fluid must be modeled as a continuum.
-We showcase the limitation of these particle-based simulators for a setting where a robot must operate in an immersive fluid environment.
-We subsequently pose the robot-fluid multiphysics to account for the respective Lagrangian and Eulerian representations to accurately simulate swimming robots.
+In addition, SPH-based methods can struggle with maintaining certain constraints such as incompressibility and conservation of volume, which are better posed in Eulerian-based methods~\cite{nairVolumeConservationIssues2015, suchdeVolumeMassConservation2025, guermondOverviewProjectionMethods2006}.